Product Details

 Bo, Jo and Hanbo

-We are currently only making staff weapons from canvas phenolic.
+We are currently only making staff weapons from canvas phenolic and round.

 Tsuba